Philip Korshak says happy workers make tasty bagels. (And yes, his South Philly shop is finally opening.)

 The house schmear is cream cheese whipped with goat milk and the brine of mozzarella from Mancuso’s cheese shop down the street, and you can also get chutneys and jams, smoked Nova lox and whitefish salad, plus coffee, kombucha, and teas.

-The shop will open at 7 a.m. weekdays, at 8 a.m. weekends.
+The shop opens at 7 a.m. weekdays, at 8 a.m. weekends.

 » READ MORE: A round-up (!) of Philly's finest bagels